The Edge (game show)

 The Edge is a BBC game show that aired on BBC One from 16 March to 13 November 2015.
-On the show, contestants answer quiz questions and bowl balls to get prize money, but if the ball rolls over the Edge, the player is out.
+On the show, contestants answer quiz questions and bowl balls to get prize money, but if the ball rolls over the Edge, their roll scores nothing.

 Gameplay

 Four contestants start the game.
 One is eliminated in each round.
-Each contestant maintains a 'personal bank' consisting of the cash they banked in each round; the surviving finalist plays for the contents of their own bank (the cash accrued by eliminated players is lost).
+Each contestant maintains a 'personal bank' consisting of the cash they banked in each round; the surviving finalist plays for a maximum of the contents of their own bank (the cash accrued by eliminated players is lost).
 Players are permitted offscreen practice rolls before playing the game proper.

 Round 1

 The four contestants take part in the first quiz round; correct answers eventually release their balls, with series 1 requiring four correct answers and series 2 requiring three to allow the player to choose which of the four coloured lanes they will roll on.
 After a player releases their ball, the other contestants' counts are reset and they play again in the same way for second and third choice, with the remaining player taking the last remaining lane.

 In series 1, the players take to their lanes and roll once, with the order of rolls being shortest (green) lane first through to longest (red) lane last and The Edge being worth £1,000; in series 2, the rolls are interspersed throughout the round, and The Edge is worth £1,500.
 The three highest-rolling players bank their roll value into their Personal Bank; the lowest-rolling player is eliminated.
 If two players are tied, they roll again concurrently and the closest to the edge without going over goes through.
 These rolls score no money.